 Category Archives: Auctions

 The car has a clean Carfax report that shows no accidents or other damage.
-It comes with manufacturer’s literature and a clean New Jersey title in the owner’s name.
+It comes with manufacturer’s literature and accessories, a stamped maintenance booklet, partial service records, and a clean Arizona title.

 Gallery: